 Transferring Nexus email and calendaring to the cloud

 The Nexus 365 project will upgrade the centrally managed email and calendaring service (that is part of the Nexus service provided by IT Services) to the hosted cloud-based Microsoft Office 365 service and implement OneDrive for Business.
+The new service will be called Nexus365.

 Reasons for making this change are: